What's Dehydrated Skin?

 Medications: especially topical acne products containing benzoyl peroxide, tretinoin, or salicylic acid.

-Alcohol: both ingesting it, as well as applying products contain alcohol
+Alcohol: both ingesting it, as well as applying products contain drying alcohol

 Dry environment: this includes the climate you live in.
 Low humidity levels can lead to dehydrated skin as well as indoor heating and air conditioning.
 Exposure to UV rays can also dehydrate skin.

 Dull or sallow skin